253-472-9686

 CONS:

 • Hides are not meant to be in a heavy traffic area.
-They’re best left as an accent rug.
-If walked on by a lot of feet, the fur will twist, matte and crush.
+They’re best left as an accent rug, because when they are walked on by a lot of feet, the fur will twist, matte and crush.

-• They’re not resistant to any kind of pet urine and will permanently stain.
+• They’re also not resistant to any kind of pet urine and will permanently stain.

-• Depending on the hide, it can be fairly expensive.
+• Plus, depending on the hide, they can get fairly expensive.

 4. Silk